ritchieng/ritchieng.github.io/index.md

 At age 21, I joined Indo-Sing Business Advisory (ISBA) and built their technological infrastructure.
 I also worked with the Managing Director to lead debt restructuring and equity raising deals in India, Indonesia and Singapore for a year.
 I realised many areas in the investment banking sector can be automated and I have since dedicated my life to software engineering.

 At age 22, I subsequently dived into tech start-ups and started Kinsheep.
-My team shortly  clinched the prestigious grant VaSCo grant.
+My team shortly  clinched the prestigious VaSCo grant from NUS School of Computing.

-Currently I am building an end-to-end algorithmic trading ecosystem using machine learning and data scrapping algorithms.
+Currently I am building an end-to-end algorithmic trading system capitalising on machine learning algorithms.

 ## Location
 I am currently based in the sunny island, Singapore.